mautic/mautic-community-handbook/pages/15.contributing/02.developer/01.Code/02.Pull requests/docs.md

 - Mautic follows [Symfony's coding standards][symfony-coding-standards] by implementing a pre-commit git hook running [php-cs-fixer][php-cs-fixer].
 Mautic installs and updates this with composer install/composer update.
 This handles all code styling automatically.
 - Add unit tests to prove that the fixing of the bug or that the new feature actually works - see below.

+### Backward compatibility  breaks

-- Try hard to not break backward compatibility - if you must do so, try to provide a compatibility layer to support the old way.
+Try hard to not break backward compatibility (BC) - if you must do so, try to provide a compatibility layer to support the old way.
 PRs that break backward compatibility have less chance of acceptance, as they have to wait for release in a major release.

+#### What is BC break?

+Any change that may break a plugin eather using or extending a class.
+As Mautic has the plugin ecosystem so we must be careful even for a code we cannot see.

+Examples:
+- Removing or renaming a public or protected method in a non-final class.
+Create a new method instead and mark the old one deprecated.
+- Changing the signature of a private or public method in a non-final class.
+Meaning adding, removing method parameters or adding or changing param or return types.
+Create a new method instead and mark the old one deprecated.
+- Changing behavior of a method so it does something else than before.
+- Adding a new method to an existing interface.
+Create a new interface instead.
+- Every time you are changing a TWIG template then think about the themes that are overwriting this template.
+For example changing the template name will cause issues.

+#### What is not considered a BC break?

+On the other hand, there are some changes you can do and are not considered a BC break:
+- Changing constructor of a PHP service.
+Services are auto-wired so there is no harm in changing the dependencies.

+#### Write your code with BC breaks in mind

+Think about the BC breaks as you write a new code.

+- Make new classes final by default.
+Only remove the final keyword if there is a good reason for it.
+- Make a new method private by default.
+Make it public only if you need to use it outside of the class.
+- Prefer composition over inheritance.
+This way you can use final classes.
+- A unit test is not a good reason why a class shouldn't be final.
+For example, get the final service from the container instead of mocking it.
+If it's a final DTO object then you don't need to mock it at all.

 ## Step 5: migrations needed?